beemesh/beemesh/README.md

 BeeMesh comes as a single binary for datacenters, edge and mobile computing.
 Simply join and start deploy yours.

 ## Problem Statement
-Kubernetes aggregates infrastructure into a single uniform computer.
+Kubernetes aggregates infrastructure as a single uniform computer.
 Unity is achieved by a cluster algorithm.
 The continuous allocation of the workload is done according to this set of rules and repeated as needed.
-Such uniform computers, also called clusters, usually follow the rules of perimeter security in the data center.
+Such uniform computers, called clusters, usually follow the rules of perimeter security in the data center.

 Kubernetes follows a scale-out approach when it comes to increasing the resources available for the workload.
 The infrastructure used can also be requested on a larger scale for a more advantageous utilization rate.